How to apply for self-generation

 2. We'll review your application

 We'll review your application to ensure your system's setup and configuration meets our eligibility and safety requirements.
-Our estimated application and inspection review times are below.
+Our review time varies depending on the scope of the project.

 3. Install your system